sander/hierarchical-deterministic-keys/keys.md

 Inputs:
 - sk_bl, a key blinding private key.
-- pk_reader, a reader public key for a proof of possession.
-- transcript, a session transcript.
-- device_data, a byte array of application-specific device authentication data.
+- reader_data, a byte array of application-specific reader data.

 Outputs:
-- proof, a proof of possession.
+- device_data, device data for creating a proof of possession.

-def HDK-Prove(sk_bl, pk_reader, transcript, device_data)
+def HDK-Authenticate(sk_bl, input)
 ```

-Implementations of this function typically perform pre-processing on the `challenge`, `transcript` and `info`, invoke the device key operation on the result, and perform post-processing on the result of that operation.
+Implementations of this function typically perform pre-processing on the `reader_data`, invoke the device key operation on the result, and perform post-processing on the output.

+A HDK instantiation MUST define HDK-Authenticate such that the `device_data` can be verified using the HDK-Public-Key generated with the same `sk_bl`.

+Examples:

+- ECDH with `reader_data` being a public key and `device_data` consisting of a binary encoded x-coordinate of an ECDH operation with `sk_device` and `sk_bl`.
+- DSA with `reader_data` containing a nonce and `device_data` consisting of a digital signature created using `sk_device` and `sk_bl`.

 ### Using deterministic blinding key generation